sciZer0/7/v/README.md

 From the very beginning — from the start of the Vote DAO — each Contributor receives highly-generous Automated-Donations in the native token of the Vote blockchain, about $100,000 per month.

-There is a special mechanism (needs to first be implemented) in order for Contributors of the Vote DAO to, in a pre-programmed way, receive Automated-Donations in the native token of the Vote blockchain.
+There is a special mechanism (needs to first be implemented) in order for Contributors of the Vote DAO to be, in a pre-programmed way, receiving Automated-Donations in the native token of the Vote blockchain.

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.

 The Vote DAO is being formed right now.

-So if you are a programming engineer, you may become a Contributor of the Vote DAO.
+If you are a programming engineer, you may become a Contributor of the Vote DAO.

 <br>